Obsidian-TTRPG-Community/ObsidianTTRPGShare/README.md

 # ObsidianTTRPGShare
-This is a repository for sharing TTRPG elements that may be useful for Obsidian.md TTRPG Users.
+This is a repository for downloading and sharing TTRPG elements that may be useful for Obsidian.md TTRPG Users.

 ## Inline Scripts
 There are scripts designed to be used with the Inline Scripts plugin shared here.